 - Can they explain how WordPress’s key components work together?
 A true WordPress expert knows how each of the platform’s 3 main components work individually and together.
 These components are:

 - Can they explain the differences between hosting options and help you choose the best one for your website?
-Site speed, SSL, and caching are all things that are affected by your website’s host.
+Site speed, SSL, and caching are all things that are affected by your website’s WordPress hosting.
 A WordPress expert will be able to help you understand which host is best for your situation and why.

 - Do they know how troubleshoot within WordPress’s database?
 An advantage of using WordPress is that its CMS is integrated with a database.
 So when it comes to troubleshooting themes and plugins, database expertise is crucial.